Ladybirds

 design, texture, form and function.

-Being imaginative: children use what they have learnt about media and materials in original ways, thinking about uses and purposes.
+Being imaginative and Expressive: children use what they have learnt about media and materials in original ways, thinking about uses and purposes.
 They represent their own ideas, thoughts and feelings through design and technology, art, music, dance, role-play and stories.

 These 7 areas are used to plan your child’s learning and activities.
 Your child’s key person will make sure that the activities are suited to your child’s unique needs.
 It is designed to be really flexible so that we can follow your child’s unique needs and interests and share on to your online journal.
-Every term we will invite you in for a parent consultation, where we can discuss your child’s learning and development and how together we can support and meet their next steps.
+Twice a year we will invite you in for a parent consultation, where we can discuss your child’s learning and development and how together we can support and meet their next steps.
+But you can ask to talk to your child’s key person at any point during their time with us.

 The pre-school provides a healthy snack for the children, which children and adults have together at our snack cafe which is open during ‘Choosing Time’.
 The children take an active part in snack time giving out cups and pouring their own drinks, use knives to make sandwiches.
 They make choices and solve problems i.e. we only have 2 pieces of apple left what shall we do?
 Snack time is also a learning opportunity at Ladybirds we count, predict, estimate, choose, and learn about table manners.
 The snacks provided for the children are healthy and nutritious.
 The food reflects different cultures and eating habits i.e. we have noodles and chopsticks, Polish bread, pitta bread, different types of fruit.
 We work in close consultation with parents to meet special dietary needs.

 Please ensure that your child has had a healthy breakfast or lunch before coming to pre-school.
 Children need regular meal times with a variety of foods for a balanced and healthy life style.
-Sweets, crisps and convenience snacks everyday are a bad idea!
 Plenty of fresh fruit and vegetables are vital for a healthy life.
 At pre-school we sit together at a table to eat and do not wander around with food or drink.
 We find this a great time to talk as I am sure you do at home.

 At pre-school we offer either milk or water as squash is not good for children’s teeth.
 Please try to avoid sugary drinks like squash and fizzy drinks, as these are not good for children.